USC-NSL/Medusa/README.md

 This creates a database named *medusa* and a set of tables inside of it.
 Login to mysql database, find CS_env table in the *medusa* database.
 Change the URLs appropriately.
-Specifically, the *BASE-URL-DATA*, *SPC-HOST*, *SPC-URI*, *CS-DBHOST*, and *HIT-HOST* parameters, which all relate to the web address and web locaiton of the Medusa-cloud server.
+Specifically, the *BASE-URL-DATA*, *SPC-HOST*, *SPC-URI*, *CS-DBHOST*, and *HIT-HOST* parameters, which all relate to the web address and web location of the Medusa-cloud server.

 - Update the following configuration files within the directory **medusa_cloud/config/**